mattmakai/deploypython.com/source/content/pages/faq.markdown

 as an example throughout each chapter.
 However, if you do already have an application you want to deploy, you will be able to follow along and use the book to deploy that app instead.

+## Will there be updates to the book?
+Yes, the initial launch of the book on July 28 was to get a solid amount of starting content out to purchasers.
+Once developers have a chance to read the book and provide feedback I will build on the book from there.
+I have plenty of ideas for what needs to be expanded upon in the book but the new content will be directed primarily by reader feedback.